steveschofield/shannon-uncontained/README.md

 Shannon-Uncontained is a **penetration testing orchestration framework** that treats security reconnaissance not as a checklist of tools, but as an exercise in **epistemic systems design**.
 We refuse to contain our observations in the stale categories of "finding" or "non-finding."
 Reality, as Hitchens might have noted, does not respect such convenient binaries.

-Unlike other pentest frameworks that stuff their outputs into Docker containers (ah yes, the great equalizer of modern laziness), we operate **uncontained**.
+Unlike other pentest frameworks that require Docker just to run, we operate **uncontained** by default: native execution on your host, with Docker/Podman available as an optional deployment path.
 Our world model lives in the open—inspectable, falsifiable, and delightfully uncomfortable for those who prefer their security theater neatly packaged.

 ### The Core Proposition